integrated-land-simulator/model_description/descript/lake.md

 	F^*=H + (1-\alpha)\sigma T_s^4 + \alpha LW^\uparrow - LW^\downarrow +SW^\uparrow - SW^\downarrow
 $$

-The heat flux into the lake surface is presented, with the surface heat flux calculated in `LAKEBC`
+The heat flux into the lake surface is presented, with the surface heat flux calculated in `PSFCM`

 $$
 	G^* = G - F^*